18F/handbook/_pages/welcome-to-TTS/classes/benefits.md

 **If you're looking for specific benefits sites, see the [benefits links page]({{site.baseurl}}/benefits-links/).**

 GSA requires that you enroll in many of the benefits offered to you within the first 60 days of work.
-Otherwise, you&rsquo;ll have to wait for Open Season, which typically runs from the Monday of the second full work week in November through the Monday of the second full work week in December.
+Otherwise, you'll have to wait for Open Season, which typically runs from the Monday of the second full work week in November through the Monday of the second full work week in December.

 ## Submitting benefit forms